Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrServicesProvider.md

 PS C:\> $currentJob = Remove-AzureRmRecoveryServicesAsrServicesProvider -ServicesProvider $ServicesProvider
 ```

-Starts the deletion of passed Azure Site Recovery services provider and returns the job for tracking.
+Starts the deletion/unregistration of the specified Azure Site Recovery services provider and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -Force
-Forces the command to run without asking for user confirmation.
+Force the command to run without providing an additional warning.

 ```yaml
 Type: SwitchParameter